JuniorJPDJ/steam_account_changer/README.md

 ## How to use

 First, You need to add your accounts to `acc.json` file in main directory.
-It's currently not automated :/ Example file is provided, you just need to copy it and modify accounts username and passwords.
+It's currently not automated :confused:
+Example file is provided, you just need to copy it and modify accounts username and passwords.
 Then If you want changer to show your stats and account info - run `./stats_loader.py`.
 It will ask you for your Guard codes if needed.

 Always when you want to update accounts data - run `./stats_loader.py` again.